opendistro/for-elasticsearch-docs/docs/security-configuration/security-admin.md

    -key ../../../config/kirk-key.pem
 ```

-- The `-cd` option specifies where the Security plugin configuration files to upload to the cluster can be found.
+- The `-cd` option specifies where the security plugin configuration files to upload to the cluster can be found.
-- The `-icl` (`--ignore-clustername`) option tells the Security plugin to upload the configuration regardless of the cluster name.
+- The `-icl` (`--ignore-clustername`) option tells the security plugin to upload the configuration regardless of the cluster name.
 As an alternative, you can also specify the cluster name with the `-cn` (`--clustername`) option.
 - Because the demo certificates are self-signed, we also disable hostname verification with the `-nhnv` (`--disable-host-name-verification`) option.
 - The `-cacert`, `-cert` and `-key` options define the location of your root CA certificate, the admin certificate, and the private key for the admin certificate.
 If the private key has a password, specify it with the `-keypass` option.